crass00/ComicStreamer/README.md

 Improved ComicStreamer!

 Note: this is my personal working branch... for my Mac, I could break stuff at any time!
 Add hacked-in mac tested features...
-If something is not working __fork it, fix it, pull request it!__
+If something is not working __fork it, fix it, pull request it!__ (or use the original fork :-/ :-)

-With CBT, CB7 support, new interface, caching system, and a lot of bug fixes
+With CBT, CB7 support, new alpha interface, crude caching system, and a lot of bug fixes

 __Experimental__